SkyForgerUK/Project_2_RPSSL/README.md

 ### Navigation Bar and Footer
 Both Nav bar and footer are responsive to the size of the screen being used to read the website.
 - __Navigation Bar:__
-    - Nav bar holds abreviation of the game's full name and a stylised button that brings up rules contained in a pop-up window.
+    - Nav bar holds abbreviation of the game's full name and a stylised button that brings up rules contained in a pop-up window.
 - __Footer:__
-    - Footer contains full name of the game and is used to give the site a better overal look.
+    - Footer contains full name of the game and is used to give the site a better overall look.
 ### Landing Page
 - __Game Area:__
     - Holds the: